legendongary/Proximal-Dehaze-Net-Complete/README.md

 #### Training

 To train our network, the training dataset must be generated first.
 We offer the training images and code to generate training data.
-Please download from [Baiduyun](https://pan.baidu.com/s/1WHthBHSP9FcLaZ1OKyakow ) (code: yp7g).
+Please download from [Baiduyun](https://pan.baidu.com/s/1DOBd_rJW8Owz-km5mQNySQ).
 After generating training data, move them to `./data/train/` or modify `opts.imdbPath` in each training file to the data path.

 Run following code will then train all networks: